 A Restaurant With a Long History

 My favorite dish from this meal was the catch of the day.
-A delicate piece of fish fried between two thin slices of bread served with fresh peas, gherkins, small tomatoes, herbs from the garden and an espuma Hollandaise sauce.
+A delicate piece of fish fried between two thin slices of bread served with fresh peas, gherkins, small tomatoes, herbs from the garden, and an espuma Hollandaise sauce.
 This dish seems to have become a classic on the new Lieffroy menu, which is understandable.
 It’s that irresistible combination of light and rich flavors and different textures.
-However, I struggled more to understand why they would serve such a huge piece of meat, next to a big white asparagus, as main course.
-Although, the worst disappointment by far was the foie gras dish.
+However, I struggled more to understand why they would serve such a huge piece of meat, next to a big white asparagus, as the main course.
+But the foie gras dish was my least favorite.
 “It’s been on Jean-Louis’ menu for more than 30 years,” the waiter told us.
-Time to kill your darlings, I would say.
-The raspberry sauce was way too sweet, and that mix of wild rice and maize is just not very tasty.
+This would be a good time to kill your darlings, in my opinion.
+The raspberry sauce was way too sweet, and that mix of wild rice and corn is just not very tasty.

-Restaurant Lieffroy in Nyborg is a place I will recommend to anyone who’s headed to Fyn.
+That being said, restaurant Lieffroy in Nyborg is a place I will recommend to anyone who’s headed to Fyn.
 Don’t drive through the island without stopping here!
 All in all, we had a wonderful meal, with the most spectacular view on the entire island.
 The kitchen and the wait staff truly put their hearts into pleasing their customers, and most of the dishes are very enjoyable – both to look at and eat.
-With a few minor adjustments, I wouldn’t be surprised if they were awarded a Bib Gourmand at some point.

 Did you stop by Lieffroy on your Fyn journey?
 Please leave a comment below.